Thomas Jermyn (1604–1659): Career

 In 1624, Jermyn was elected Member of Parliament for Bere Alston under the patronage of Lord Mountjoy.
 In 1625 he was elected MP for Leicester.
 He was subsequently elected MP for Lancaster in 1626 and for Clitheroe in 1628, sitting until 1629 when King Charles I decided to dissolve parliament.
 In 1626, Jermyn had been appointed as an equerry to the king, and that year he publicly opposed attempts by the Commons to impeach the king's favourite, the Duke of Buckingham.
 This included accidentally revealing the confidential views of the king’s immediate circle while criticising Dudley Digges, who was leading the attempts to impeach Buckingham.

 In April 1640, Jermyn was elected Member of Parliament for Corfe Castle together with his brother Henry Jermyn in the Short Parliament, and in November 1640, the brothers were elected MPs for Bury St Edmunds in the Long Parliament.
 By 1640, Jermyn was both a justice of the peace and a deputy lieutenant for Suffolk.
-As the civil approached in 1642, Jermyn sided with King Charles and in September 1643 the Roundheads officially discharged him from parliament.
+As the civil war approached in 1642, Jermyn sided with King Charles and in September 1643 the Roundheads officially discharged him from parliament.
 Jermyn attended the royalist Oxford Parliament in 1644.
-In the following year he succeeded to his father's estate, which was ostensibly worth £1,980 a year.
-However, all of his lands were mortgaged, and he went into exile after the eventual royalist defeat in the war.
+In January the following year he succeeded to his father's estate, which was ostensibly worth £1,980 a year.
+However, all of his lands were mortgaged and several of the family's estates were in Parliament-controlled territory; the family manor at Torksey Castle was slighted in 1645.
+Jermyn went into exile after the eventual royalist defeat in the war.
 In January 1651, he returned to Suffolk where he lived quietly under The Protectorate until his death in November 1659.